-PSA has a strong and engaged membership base that provides high-quality health care and are the custodians for safe and effective medicine use for the Australian community.
+PSA has a strong and engaged membership base that provides high-quality health care and serves as the custodian of safe and effective medicine use for the Australian community.

 PSA leads and supports innovative and evidence-based healthcare service delivery by pharmacists.
 PSA provides high-quality practitioner development and practice support to pharmacists and is the custodian of the professional practice standards and guidelines to ensure quality and integrity in the practice of pharmacy.